marcusoftnet/marcusoftnet.github.io/_posts/2007-09-24-mirjam-new-media-reverend-of-sweden.md

 Again she did it with a most visible easy and some very interesting thoughts.
 "God is bothering me..." who'll ever knew that that would be the theme for one of those shows.

 Well - if you missed it, it's about ten minutes of sharp-edge thinking.
-And you can [see it again here](http://www.svt.se/svt/jsp/Crosslink.jsp?d=69758) Se programmen I SVT Play and choose the 15 sept show).
+And you can [see it again here](http://www.svt.se/svt/jsp/Crosslink.jsp?d=69758) See the program I SVT Play and choose the 15 sept show).

 Way to go Miriam - you are honoring our prayer group on your mission trip to Norrland ;)